-Football Queensland (FQ) and Total Tools are proud to announce Wide Bay Football’s Caitlin Troy as the Referee of the Month award for August.
+Football Queensland (FQ) are proud to announce Wide Bay Football’s Caitlin Troy as the Referee of the Month award for August.

 16-year-old Troy was nominated by Football Bundaberg Referee Coordinator Hannah Law for her tireless dedication to refereeing in the Wide Bay area.

 Law highlighted how Troy travels to and from multiple training sessions and games every week despite living two hours from Bundaberg.